COMP SCI 2103 - Algorithm Design & Data Structures

 - Tutorial Participation: 5%

-Assessment Related RequirementsStudents must achieve an overall passing mark and least 40% in the prac exam.
+Assessment Related RequirementsStudents must achieve an overall passing mark and least 40% in the main exam.

 Assessment DetailEach weekly assignment is worth 2-3% of the final mark, the percentage for each assigment is given with its specification online - to a total of 25%